expo/expo/docs/pages/versions/v36.0.0/distribution/app-signing.md

 7. You've already generated a new upload key and extracted the certificate, so move to step 3 and upload the public key certificate (the `.pem` file you received in step 2)

-If you want to create the upload certificate yourself, replace steps 2 and 3 from above with:
+If you want to create the upload certificate yourself, replace steps 1 and 2 from above with:

 1. Generate a new keystore